TSCMC/TSCMC.github.io/rail-stations/akiyama.md

 Akiyama is a metro station on the [Southern Highlands](/rail-networks/shr) [Loop Line](/rail-lines/shr-loop-line).
 It is located within the floating island of Akiyama, above West Moss Vale.
-It opened on 2024-05-18 as the initial western terminus of the Highlands Line.
+It opened on 2024-05-18 as the only intermediate station of the initial section of the Highlands Line.

 ## Platforms